DataDog/terraform-provider-datadog/docs/resources/restriction_policy.md

 Required:

 - `principals` (Set of String) An array of principals.
 A principal is a subject or group of subjects.
 Each principal is formatted as `type:id`.
-Supported types: `role` and `org`.
-The org ID can be obtained through the api/v2/users API.
+Supported types: `role`, `team`, `user`, and `org`.
+Org ID can be obtained from the [GET /api/v2/current_user API](https://app.datadoghq.com/api/v2/current_user) request.
+Find it in the `data.relationships.org.data.id` field.
 - `relation` (String) The role/level of access.
 See this page for more details https://docs.datadoghq.com/api/latest/restriction-policies/#supported-relations-for-resources

 ## Import